Logo of Big Brother Mouse, publishing books in Laos

 Sustained Silent Reading in Laos

-However, we haven't found any reports of Sustained Silent Reading in countries such as Laos.
-One reason is that the countries where reading skills are poorest often don't have enough books that children are eager to read.
-Then the whole thing fizzles.
+Another technique is called "Sustained Silent Reading" (SSR) or "Free Voluntary Reading" (FVR).
+Such programs are already popular in many western countries; in Asia, they've been successful in South Korea, Singapore, and Thailand, among others.
+However, until we started, we had not found any reports of Sustained Silent Reading in countries such as Laos.
+One reason is that reading skills are just too weak for it to work.
+Another reason is that many countries don't have enough books that children are eager to read.Then the whole thing fizzles.
 It took us seven years to publish enough books to start this program.

 How it works

 * Students are not required to answer questions or report about what they read.
 The goal is to make reading fun and stress-free.
-The teacher can allow students to talk about their book, if they wish and if time allows.
+The teacher can allow students to talk about their book if they wish and if time allows.